How to develop a pricing strategy

 It's likely that increasing operational capability will require funding - both to provide extra working capital, and potentially to fund investment.
 In which case your analysis is a great starting point towards putting together a compelling business case for lenders or investors.

 Non-viable products or services

-If the analysis shows that the estimated turnover from step 4 won't cover your costs from step 1 then you need to consider how to revise your plans.
+If the analysis shows that the estimated turnover from step 4 won't cover your costs from step 1 and leave you with the profit margin you're looking for then you need to consider how to revise your plans.
 You should revisit each step in the analysis - for example to see if you can eliminate or reduce costs or reposition yourself in the market at a higher price point, by including free servicing or a better customer experience.

 If you have a mix of viable and non-viable products, consider consolidating your product line to focus attention on the profitable core of your business.
 Be careful however with your analysis of overheads - it's likely that a lot of overheads allocated to your non-viable products will remain business costs and need to be absorbed by your more profitable product lines.
-Ideally consolidation would be a short term measure, since business risk is higher with a less diverse product mix, but may be useful as a temporary measure - giving you time to developing new lines.
+Ideally consolidation would be a short term measure, since business risk is higher with a less diverse product mix.
+But it may be a useful or necessary stop-gap, giving you time to developing new lines.

 Multiple products or servicesThe steps above apply whether you're selling a single product / service or a wide range.
 But the analysis becomes more complex as the product mix becomes more diverse.
 Often variable costs can be matched or allocated to individual products and services, but overheads need to be apportioned to different products.
 This should be done in a pragmatic way based on the estimated volumes for each product type from step 4.